What Is SUP?

-Not only do you burn tons of calories, but it also gets allows you to spend quality time with your friends and family.
-Ultimately, paddlers are looking for a way to unplug from technology and enjoy the outdoors more.
-Paddle boarding will help you do this.
+Not only do you burn tons of calories through exercise, but it also gets allows you to spend quality time with your friends and family.
+Ultimately, paddlers are looking for a way to unplug from technology and enjoy the great outdoors more.
+A paddle boarding experience will help you do this.

 The different types of stand up paddle boards

 There are 3 Types of Paddle Board You Should Know – inflatables, epoxy (hard SUPs) and soft tops SUPs.
 Depending on your budget, lifestyle, and needs, one of these types will be right for you.

 1. Inflatable paddle boards were first created around 2014 and have continued to grow in popularity over the years.
 Today, they are the most popular because they are the easiest type of paddle board to store at home and transport to and from the water.
 When deflated, these boards roll up to the size of a sleeping bag and fit into a backpack.
 Contrary to popular belief, inflatables are just as rigid as epoxy boards because they are constructed with military grade, drop stitch technology.

 2. Epoxy paddle boards (aka hard SUPs) are your traditional style paddle board.
 Epoxy SUPs have been around the longest and are still people’s favorite type of SUP because of their ability to perform in certain conditions.
 Epoxy boards are constructed of EPS foam and multiple layers of fiberglass and epoxy resin to prevent dings or damage.